rediacc/docs/docs/rest-api/user-management.md

 ### Business Rules

 - Users can only view user information within their own company.
-- The response includes each user's activation status, permission group, and team participation count.
+- The response includes each user's activation status, permission group, team participation count, and 2FA status.
 - The vault content is decrypted using the company passphrase derived from the authenticated user's password.